grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "I can try.
 But you know it's fucking delicate work that I'm just starting to figure out.
 There's a chance I could just make it worse --- burn a hole right through the hull.
 If you're asking me, I think you need Chips to work on it."

 "I didn't ask your fucking opinion you little shit.
 I asked if you can fucking fix it."
-Percy ground her fork against her tin plate.
+Said Percy, aiming her fork at him.
 Hemi looked at his food instead of the manual.

 "Yeah, Captain Percy.
 No fuckin' sweat."
 Owen poked at his food a little less hungrily.